jackl0phty/opschef-cookbook-linux-gamer/README.md

 Primary objective of this cookbook: Install/configure open source games on the GNU/Linux platform.

-Will probably focus on Debian/Ubuntu support since Linux Mint+Cinnamon is my gameing platform of choice.
+Will probably focus on Debian/Ubuntu support since Linux Mint+Cinnamon is my gaming platform of choice.

 Supported Platforms
 ===================